 Mobility Flow combines static stretching and joint mobilisation to loosen you up from head to toe and get you moving like an athlete.

 Rest Day focuses on increasing mobility in the upper body, mobilising the spine, stretching the calves and hamstrings and opening up the hips.

-You don't need any equipment for Yoga For Travel, which means that you can practice it in your hotel room, at work or even at the airport.
+You don't need any equipment for this sequence, which means that you can practice it in your hotel room or even at the airport before take off.

 Afternoon Kicker is one of my favourites to get the blood pumping, loosen you up and stretch out the kinks.
 It's a yoga smorgasbord.

-This Lower Back Therapy video is designed to keep back pain at bay—stretching the hips and hamstrings and strengthening the core.
+This sequence is designed to keep lower back pain at bay.
+We release tension in the hips and hamstrings and strengthen the core.